JacobTheEvans/react-vrpc-example/README.md

 ### binding.js
-This file contains the VRPC binding file which registers the Todo class so agents (react app) can create and use a Todo instance on the proxy host system from there running code (react app).
+This file contains the VRPC binding file which registers the Todo class so agents (react app) can create and use a Todo instance on the agent host system from there running code (react app).